- My Credentials

 In my defense, I lived life exactly as I'd been taught.
 The mistake was never questioning what I was being taught.

-Opening to the first page, she used a straight-edge to create five columns.
+Opening the first page, she used a straight edge to create five columns.
 Then, from left to right, she labeled the columns: Date, Description, In, Out, and Balance.

-Mom then explained how to use the columns to keep track of how much money I made and where I spent it.
+Mom then explained how to use the columns to track how much money I made and where I spent it.
 I can vividly remember thinking, "Wow!
 What a cool and fun activity!"

 And for the 23 years that followed, I enjoyed tracking my income and expenses more than generating them.

 You see, upon leaving high school, I, like many others, chose to put money and income ahead of passion and creative self-expression.
 So instead of pursuing my passion for working with numbers, I pursued income.